sambow23/Dell-Precision-5540-macOS/README.md

 #### System Stutter
 There is mild to severe stutter every few minutes, I believe it has to do the with Samsung NVMe drive I was using, still testing the new WD drive.

+#### Headphones
+The combo jack audio gets distorted after waking from sleep, a reboot is required to workaround the issue.
+Will investigate eventually.

 ## Hardware compatibility

 #### What works